tfabris/BlueGigaEmpeg/README.md

 Molex connector on the empeg docking sled's wiring harness, which is normally used for an external AM/FM tuner module, must be converted into a digital audio interface for sending audio data to the BlueGigaEmpeg module.
-Make sure to perform all modifications listed in this document for it to work correctly.
+Make sure to perform all modifications listed in the [Installation](#installation) section of this document.
-Follow the [Installation](#installation) section of this document to make sure all steps are performed.

 Caveats
 ------------------------------------------------------------------------------